chrskerr/deep-type-equals/readme.md

 ## Purpose

-This package is a zero dependency helper design to perform deep type equality checks at runtime.
+This package is a small, simple helper design to perform deep type equality checks at runtime.

-It uses your existing types plus a typed reference object to confirm if input data matches the intended type.
+- It uses your existing types plus a typed reference object to confirm if input data matches the intended type.
+- Works on simple types, literals, unions, arrays, objects and unknown.
+- IN PROGRESS: a parser which will create your references automaticallly at runtime.

 ## Usage

-You should pecify the idealObject type in either of the following methods to ensure that the idealObject always matches the type it is checking against.

-Works on simple types, literals, unions, arrays, objects and unknown.

 ### Using a typed example object